-Give them one good choice and one bad choice.
+Give them one good choice and one choice that is less than desirable.
 My husband and I do this 500 times a day.
-Theo doesn’t want to finish his dinner, so he can choose to have 1 bite of everything or 14 bites of everything.

 Manipulative?
 Possibly.
 Effective for us?
 You betcha.

-Before I pour his milk in the morning, I ask him what color cup he wants from the cupboard.
+Before I pour my 3 year old’s milk in the morning, I ask him what color cup he wants from the cupboard.
 I am specific: “This morning you can choose red or blue.
 Which would you like?”